jsiek/deduce/Reference.md

 In the grammar rules, an unquoted astericks means zero-or more repetitions of the grammar item that it follows.
 The symbol ε means the empty string.
+A vertical bar separates alternatives right-hand sides in a grammar rule.

 ## Add